qpa-agh/poland_memgraph/README.md

    Finally, we cleaned up by deleting the temporary indexes created for efficient execution.
    The first four relationships were implemented analogously.
 First we created necessary indexes and point indexes.
 Then we obtained the candidate nodes for creating relationships, ooptimiizng the query and srinking the search space as much as we can.
 For example, in first relationship we returned only pairs with communes and cities within bounding boxes of these communes.

+### Relationship 5

+The core idea is to efficiently filter commune pairs before performing computationally expensive adjacency checks.
+This is achieved through the following steps:

+1. First we calculate the maximum diamiter (max_dia) among all communes, which at the same time is the longest possible distance between the centers of 2 communes.
+2. Only pairs whose centers are within max_dia of each other are considered potential neighbors.
+This spatial pre-filtering drastically reduces the number of pairs that need to be checked for actual adjacency.
+3. To further optimize, the query enforces a directional comparison using id(c1) < id(c2).
+This ensures that each commune pair is evaluated only once, preventing redundant calculations.

+### Geometric Adjacency Check

+A geometric check is performed using the `touches` or `overlaps` functions from a spatial library shapely.
+This function uses WKT representations of the commune boundaries to determine actual adjacency.

+      A and B overlap if they have some but not all points in common, have the same dimension, and the intersection of the interiors of the two geometries has the same dimension as the geometries themselves.

+As the result, adjacent communes are connected with the "IS_ADJACENT" relationship to each other (bidirectional relationship).

+### Relationship 6
+### Relationship 7
+### Relationship 8
+### Relationship 9
+### Relationship 10

 ## Examples of implemented relationships to be detected
 ### Relationship 1 - Cities which are within commune boundaries